tobychui/zoraxy/README.md

 ### Standalone Mode

 Standalone mode is the default mode for Zoraxy.
 This allows a single account to manage your reverse proxy server, just like a home router.
 This mode is suitable for new owners to homelabs or makers starting growing their web services into multiple servers.
-Standalone mode is the default mode for Zoraxy.
-This allows a single account to manage your reverse proxy server, just like a home router.
-This mode is suitable for new owners to homelabs or makers starting growing their web services into multiple servers.

 #### Linux